katungi/bashconfigs/README.md

 `exec /bin/bash -l` for bash or `exec /bin/zsh -l` for zsh.

 ## options
 There are two options for the bash prompt.
 One with emojis and the other made of blocks.
-The file `.bash_prompt.blocks` file will look like this:
+The file `.bash_prompt.blocks` file will make prompt look like this:

 ![Blocks prompt screeshot](https://raw.githubusercontent.com/keystroke3/bashconfigs/master/screenshots/blocks.png "blocks prompt")